Aditya Mahakatha

 Start by reading books on the topic.
 This will give you the understanding required to effectively include Buddhism, and meditation, into your life and enrich it.

-For a definitive collection of Buddha mantras, check out the Ancient Healing Buddha Mantras collection.
-It might be exactly what you're looking for.
+For a definitive collection of Buddha mantras, check out the

 We also have a post, more about the chants themselves and the meanings they hold.
 Do check that out right away.